 Interpretation and updates

 We have the final say with regard to the interpretation and application of these Guidelines, and we can update them at any time.
-If you’d like more detailed information about how we work, you’re welcome to visit our Support Center.
+If you’d like more detailed information about how we work, you’re welcome to visit our Help Center.